Democrats promise swift action after win in Virginia

 "Virginians should expect public policies that look a lot more like the train-wreck that is California than the Virginia of good fiscal management and common-sense conservative governance," Gilbert said in a statement.

-Democrats were keenly focused on gun issues during the election, saying Republicans should be held accountable for failing to pass new restrictions after a mass shooting in Virginia Beach earlier this year.
+Democrats were keenly focused on gun issues during the election, saying Republicans should be held accountable for failing to pass new restrictions after the Virginia Beach shooting.

-Republicans accused Democrats of trying to use the tragedy for political gain while focusing heavily on past Democratic efforts to loosen restrictions for third-trimester abortion.
+Republicans accused Democrats of trying to use the tragedy for political gain, especially in light of Northam's blackface scandal, while focusing heavily on past Democratic efforts to loosen restrictions for third-trimester abortion.

 The Democratic victories Tuesday will make the legislature more diverse.
 Sen.-elect Ghazala Hashmi is the first Muslim-American woman to serve in the Senate.
 Del.
 Danica Roem, who made history as the first openly transgender person elected and seated in a U.S. state legislature, easily won reelection.

-Jenne Nurse, a 25-year-old who recently accepted a state government job, said she was excited about the increasing diversity of the General Assembly.
+Jenne Nurse, a 25-year-old who recently accepted a state government job, said she's excited about the increasing diversity.

 "It's nice to see the Virginia Legislature look like Virginia.
 It's so important," said Nurse, who is black.

 Tuesday's election could help cement Democratic rule for the next decade, because the winners will decide who controls the next redistricting process.
-Lawmakers approved a proposed constitutional amendment this year that would create a new bipartisan commission empowered to draw legislative and congressional maps, but Democrats would have to sign off on it again next year before it could be presented to voters.
+Lawmakers approved a proposed constitutional amendment this year that would create a new bipartisan commission empowered to draw legislative and congressional maps.
+Democrats have to sign off on it again next year before presenting it to voters.

-Associated Press reporters Sarah Rankin and Denise Lavoie contributed to this report.
+Associated Press writers Sarah Rankin and Denise Lavoie contributed to this report.